Jack Clarke (footballer, born 2000): Leeds United

-For the 2018–19 season Clarke was given the number 47 shirt and made his professional debut on 6 October 2018, coming on as a substitute in Leeds' 1–1 draw against Brentford at Elland Road.
-He scored his first goal for the club in the 56th minute of the league tie against Aston Villa at Villa Park on 23 December 2018, having come on as a half-time substitute for Jack Harrison.
-He made his first career start in the FA Cup third-round game against Queens Park Rangers, playing all 90 minutes in a 2–1 defeat.
-Clarke made his first league start for Leeds in a 2–0 win against Derby County on 11 January 2019, and received plaudits in the same match after assisting both goals and winning the man of the match award.
+For the 2018–19 season Clarke was given the number 47 shirt and made his professional debut on 6 October 2018, coming on as a late substitute in Leeds' 1–1 draw against Brentford at Elland Road.
+He scored his first goal for the club in the 56th minute of a league tie against Aston Villa at Villa Park on 23 December 2018, having come on as a half-time substitute.
+Clarke made his first career start in the FA Cup third-round game against Queens Park Rangers, playing all 90 minutes in a 2–1 defeat.
+He made his first league start for Leeds in a 2–0 win against Derby County on 11 January 2019, winning the man of the match award after assisting both goals.

 During the second half of Leeds' 1–1 league tie at Middlesbrough on 9 February 2019, Clarke, who had been substituted at half-time, was stretchered off the substitutes bench in the second half and taken to hospital after collapsing.
-The ensuing 12 minutes of added time yielded the visitors' equaliser courtesy of Kalvin Phillips and Clarke was kept under supervision at James Cook University Hospital until the following day.
-After a spell out recovering with a virus believed to be behind the health scare, Marcelo Bielsa revealed that Clarke would return to training on 4 March.
+Clarke was kept under supervision at James Cook University Hospital until the following day.
+After a spell out recovering with a virus believed to be behind the health scare, Marcelo Bielsa said that Clarke would return to training on 4 March.
 He returned to the first team on 16 March as a 77th-minute replacement for Luke Ayling and went on to make seven further appearances that season, albeit none of them as part of the starting lineup.
 He was one of three players nominated for the club's end of season awards for Young Player Of The Season alongside Tyler Roberts and Jamie Shackleton, with Clarke winning the award on 28 April 2019, at the club's annual ceremony.

 During the 2018–19 season, Clarke played 25 games in all competitions, scoring two goals, after Leeds finished the regular season in third place having dropped out of the automatic promotion places with three games left following a defeat to 10-man Wigan on 19 April.
-Leeds qualified for the playoffs versus sixth-placed Derby County, with Clarke coming on as a second-half substitute in the first leg of the playoffs (a 1–0 away win at Pride Park), and playing as a second-half substitute in the return leg as Leeds lost 2–4 in an encounter that saw Leeds down to 10 men after Gaetano Berardi was red-carded, the loss seeing Derby progress 4–3 on aggregate to the final against Aston Villa.
+Leeds qualified for the playoffs versus sixth-placed Derby County, with Clarke coming on as a second-half substitute in the first leg of the playoffs (a 1–0 away win at Pride Park), and playing as a second-half substitute in the return leg as Leeds lost 2–4 in an encounter that saw Derby progress 4–3 on aggregate to the final against Aston Villa.